 - 1. Arrive at the assigned bus stop ten (10) minutes before scheduled pick-up times.
 Parents are responsible for their child/children meeting the bus schedule and their safety to and from pick-up points.
 Parents/ Guardians are responsible for their child's conduct at the bus stop both before and after school.
 The bus will not wait for those students who are regularly tardy or who wait for the bus inside their homes. - 2.
-Exhibit orderly and appropriate behavior while at the bus stop and on the bus. - 3.
-Respect the property adjacent to the bus stop, respect the safety and property of other students, and follow all directions and guidance provided by the bus driver.
-The bus driver has the same authority as a classroom teacher. - 4.
-Ride only on your assigned bus and board and depart only from your assigned bus stop, unless the District has approved a change. - 5.
-Enter the bus and take a seat without disturbing others. - 6.
-Report all injuries that occur on the bus or getting on and off the bus to the driver immediately, no matter how slight. - 7.
-Sit in assigned seats that are designated by the bus driver and obey the driver's seating instructions. - 8.
+Ride only on your assigned bus and board and depart only from your assigned bus stop, unless the District has approved a change. - 3.
+Sit in assigned seats that are designated by the bus driver and obey the driver's seating instructions. - 4.
 Remain in your seat while the bus is in motion.
-Heads, hands, and feet must be kept inside the windows at all times. - 9.
+Heads, hands, and feet must be kept inside the windows at all times. - 5.
 Speak in a normal tone of voice while on the bus.
-No shouting. - 10.
-Do not fight, push, or trip at any time on the bus. - 11.
-Do not use profane language. - 12.
-Do not aggravate or provoke other students on the bus. - 13.
-Do not throw or project paper, water, or other objects on the bus or from the bus at any time. - 14.
+No shouting. - 6.
+Do not fight, push, or trip at any time on the bus. - 7.
+Do not throw or project paper, water, or other objects on the bus or from the bus at any time. - 8.
 The same discipline rules applied in school apply on the bus.
-In other words, any conduct prohibited or any act or conduct required by this Code of Student Conduct in school is prohibited or required on the buses and vehicles of the School District. - 15.
-A "no eating" Policy will be followed on all buses.
-Tobacco, matches, eating, drinking or chewing gum on the bus is prohibited. - 16.
-Keep the bus clean and orderly. - 17.
-Do not willfully destroy clothing or any other property of another student or any part of the bus. - 18.
+In other words, any conduct prohibited or any act or conduct required by this Code of Student Conduct in school is prohibited or required on the buses and vehicles of the School District. - 9.
+A "no eating and drinking" Policy will be followed on all buses. - 10.
 No objects that would block the aisles or emergency door exits are allowed on the bus.
 No items can be placed in the driver's compartment, doorway or aisle of the bus, or under seats.
-These areas must be kept clear to exit in case of emergencies. - 19.
-Pets or animals are not permitted on the bus. - 20.
-Large musical instruments or school projects are not permitted on the bus unless they can be held on the student's lap. - 21.
-Objects that endanger other students are strictly prohibited.
-Such objects Include firearms, knives, metal stars, ice skates, glass objects, etc. Possession of dangerous objects may result in immediate suspension of bus privileges and other discipline.
-There will be no dangerous objects that could be misconstrued as weapons brought on the bus as well. - 22.
+These areas must be kept clear to exit in case of emergencies.

+- 11. Large musical instruments or school projects are not permitted on the bus unless they can be held on the student's lap. - 12.
 Seatbelts must be worn at all times on those buses or school vehicles fitted with seatbelts.